japila-books/spark-sql-internals/docs/logical-operators/Project.md

 [TIP]
 ====
-Use `select` operator from link:spark-sql-catalyst-dsl.adoc[Catalyst DSL] to create a `Project` logical operator, e.g. for testing or Spark SQL internals exploration.
+Use `select` operator from spark-sql-catalyst-dsl.md[Catalyst DSL] to create a `Project` logical operator, e.g. for testing or Spark SQL internals exploration.

 [source, scala]
 ----